Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 ### Black screen and red LED

-Your calculator is in Recovery mode, it's waiting to recieve a firmware, so it's unlocked. **If you update from Numworks' website, your calculator will be locked**
+Your calculator is in Recovery mode, it's waiting to receive a firmware, so it's unlocked. **If you update from Numworks' website, your calculator will be locked**

 [Choose a CFW](choose-a-cfw) to install on your calculator.
-(If you want to install Epsilon without locking your calculator, install a compatible CFW)
+(If you want to install Epsilon without locking your calculator, install first a compatible CFW while in recovery mode, then install Epsilon while NOT in recovery mode)

 ### Black screen, yellow cable, and `numworks.com/rescue`